QCD thermalization: Ab initio approaches and interdisciplinary connections: Ab initio holographic description of strong coupling phenomena

 \subsubsection{Planar shocks}

-The simplest settings to consider are collisions of planar shock waves-- objects defined by \Eq{eq.holographicshock} with $\mu_{\pm}$ constant.
+The simplest settings to consider are collisions of planar shockwaves: objects defined by \Eq{eq.holographicshock} with $\mu_{\pm}$ constant.
 Following Ref.~\cite{Casalderrey-Solana:2013aba}, one can consider a Gaussian longitudinal profile for $h$ of the form,

-and recognize that, in heavy-ion collisions, the dimensionless product of the amplitude $\varrho$ (not to be confused with the charge density discussed in previous sections) and the width~$d$ decreases as $\gamma^{-1/2}$ as the total center-of-mass energy of the collision ($\sqrt{s} = 2 \gamma M_{\mathrm{ion}}$) increases.
+and recognize that, in heavy-ion collisions, the dimensionless product of the amplitude $\varrho$ (not to be confused with the previously discussed charge density) and the width~$d$ decreases as $\gamma^{-1/2}$ as the total center-of-mass energy of the collision ($\sqrt{s} = 2 \gamma M_{\mathrm{ion}}$) increases.

-Within this analogy, high energy collisions correspond to collisions of very thin shockwaves\footnote{The problem of colliding planar projectiles in \Eq{eq.holographicshock} with $h(x^0 \mp x^3) \sim \delta(x^0 \mp x^3)$ was posed originally in \cite{Janik:2005zt} and addressed in an early time expansion akin to \Eq{eq.epsilonETbif} in \cite{Grumiller:2008va}.}.
+Within this analogy, high energy collisions correspond to collisions of very thin shockwaves\footnote{The problem of colliding planar projectiles in \Eq{eq.holographicshock} with $h(x^0 \mp x^3) \sim \delta(x^0 \mp x^3)$ was originally posed in \cite{Janik:2005zt} and addressed in an early time expansion akin to \Eq{eq.epsilonETbif} in \cite{Grumiller:2008va}.}.
 The collisions of projectiles defined by \Eq{eq.holographicshock} do not lead to longitudinal boost invariance since the initial state of the two projectiles is not boost invariant even when they are infinitely thin.
-The extent to which this is the case was explored in~\cite{Casalderrey-Solana:2013aba} and, quite remarkably, the results fit well~\cite{Gubser:2014qua} with complex deformations of the purely boost invariantt flow introduced in~\cite{Gubser:2012gy}.
+The extent to which this is the case was explored in~\cite{Casalderrey-Solana:2013aba} and, quite remarkably, the results fit well~\cite{Gubser:2014qua} with complex deformations of the purely boost invariant flow introduced in~\cite{Gubser:2012gy}.